by David Walters

 September 18, 2018

-Note from Oaklandsocialist: If you found this article interesting, please see the other articles on the environment that are on our blog site.
+Note from Oaklandsocialist: Also see our follow-up article: Global warming, grass farming and a planned economy.
+And if you found this article interesting, please see the other articles on the environment that are on our blog site.
 Find them here.